syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 <ts ref="ej.TextAlign"/>

 This defines the text alignment of a particular column header cell value.
+See headerTextAlign

 #### Default Value:
 {:.param}
 * null

 <table>
+Add a comment to this line
 <tr>
 <th>Name</th>
 <th>Description</th>